VolkmarR/DotNetCore22_WebExample/README.md

-# DotNetCoreWebExample
+# DotNetCore22_WebExample

-This is an example project that shows step by step, how to build a simple web application with asp.net core.
+This is an example project that shows step by step, how to build a simple web application with asp.net core 2.2.

 ## Result